- Application Deadline:March 1, November 1

 - Profile Code:300.GE

 If you would like to:

-- Learn about how culture, history, anthropology and psychology shape and impact child and youth development
+- Learn about how culture, history, public policies and psychology shape and impact child and youth development

 - Pursue a career in education, social work, psychology or other child and youth-related fields

 - Gain hands-on experience working with children and young people